top of page

 7. Don’t Judge Yourself for Finding Therapy Emotional

-It is very common for people to:
+It is common to:

 • cry in therapy

-• feel vulnerable afterwards
+• feel emotionally tired afterwards

-• feel emotionally tired
+• feel emotionally exposed at times

 8. Be Patient and Compassionate With Yourself

-Many people enter therapy carrying self-criticism, shame or unrealistic expectations about how quickly they “should” improve.
+Many people enter therapy carrying self-criticism, shame, perfectionism, or unrealistic expectations about how quickly they should improve.
+Therapy is not about becoming perfect.

-Often, therapy helps people:
+Often, counselling helps people:

 • understand themselves more clearly

-• respond to emotions differently
+• respond differently to emotions

 • develop healthier coping strategies